Archives de catégorie : Women’s Fiction

 St. Martin’s Press, June 2025

 Paige Harbison is the author of three YA novels, the first of which was published in 2011 when she was just nineteen years old.
-More recently, she’s worked on several celebrity projects as ghostwriter.
-THE OTHER SIDE OF NOW is her adult debut.
-A woman of many talents, she’s also a beautiful artist (check out the pet portraits on her website) and has a very funny, clever social media presence (a few of her TikToks have gone viral).
+More recently, she’s worked on several celebrity projects as a ghostwriter.
+The Other Side of Now is her adult debut.
+A woman of many talents, she’s also a beautiful artist (check out the pet portraits on her website) and has a solid social media presence, amassing millions of views on her one-minute-movies.
 She lives in L.A. with her boyfriend and their dog Tarot.

 THE LOST LETTERS FROM MARTHA’S VINEYARD de Michael Callahan